OsamaAlaa1/Healit-Mental-Health-Care-App/README.md

-We are here to help you on your journey to mental well-being.
+We are here to help for mental well-being.
 Join us in making a positive impact on mental health care with HealIt.
 Together, let's embrace the potential for a healthier and happier world.